Tommytian993/MiniX/docs/terrain-generation-process-design.md

 float noiseMax = 0f;

-- To store each noise value, we make use of GetNoise2D function and pass in the pixel cooridante
+- To store each noise value in the noise map inside the loops, we make use of GetNoise2D function and pass in the pixel cooridante.

 noiseMap[x, y] = Math.Abs(noise.GetNoise2D(x, y));